Lap Welds in Auto Body: Definition and When to Use Them

 What Is Lap Welding Used For?

-You use lap welding for joining overlapping sheet metal in automotive applications, especially body panels and floor pans.
-It lets you align parts easily, handle thin material, and apply practical welding techniques for strong, efficient repairs.
+You use lap welding for joining overlapping sheet metal in automotive applications, especially body panels, floor pans, and patch sections.
+It lets you align parts more easily, handle thin material, and create strong repairs in tight areas.

 What Are the Disadvantages of Lap Welding?